 (8) Despite subsection (4) of section 17 of the Statutory Corporations (Liability of Directors) Act 1996, the Minister may, when confirming a direction under that section, extend the time for the direction to become effective and notify the commissioners of the extension.

+[Section 14 amended by No. 77 of 2006 s.
+17.]

 15. Minister to have access to information

 (1) The Minister is entitled —